Wireless Image Retrieval at the Edge: Results

 \subsection{Comparison of Different Models}

 In this section we present the results of architecture search for the JSCC autoencoder that resulted in the best performing model presented in Fig.~\ref{fig:autoencoder}.
-We considered 5 models designed as follows: both encoder and the decoder are built of fully-connected layers, followed by the BN and activation layers.
-The only exceptions are the last layers in the encoder and the decoder which are without BN and activations.
-The first layer of the encoder maps 2048-dimensional features to $2B$ real-valued symbols, which eventually forms a $B$ complex symbols transmitted over the channel.
-Similarly, the last layer of the decoder maps $2B$-dimensional vectors back to the original 2048-dimensional feature space and the remaining FC layers keep the dimension at $2B$.
+We considered 9 models designed as follows: both the JSCC encoder and the JSCC decoder are built of fully-connected layers, followed by the BN and activation layers.
+The only exceptions are the last layers in the JSCC encoder and the JSCC decoder which are without BN and activations.
+The first layer of the JSCC encoder maps 2048-dimensional features to $2B$ real-valued symbols, which eventually forms a $B$ complex symbols transmitted over the channel.
+Similarly, the last layer of the JSCC decoder maps $2B$-dimensional vectors back to the original 2048-dimensional feature space and the remaining FC layers keep the dimension at $2B$.
 The evaluated architectures and results are shown in Table \ref{tab:model_comparison}.
-We select the models by starting from the baseline (denoted as A) from \cite{jankowski2019deep} and then removing or adding layers from the encoder and the decoder networks to explore the impact of depth on the overall performance.
+We select the models by starting from the baseline (denoted as A) from \cite{jankowski2019deep} and then removing or adding layers from the JSCC encoder and the JSCC decoder networks to explore the impact of depth on the overall performance.

 For each model we trained the network according to the three-step strategy described in Section \ref{subs:approach1} and performed evaluation on the CUHK03 dataset at $\text{SNR}=0\mathrm{dB}$, $B=64$.
-We also show the mean squared error between the original feature vectors and their noisy reconstructions, after JSCC autoencoder pretraining , which is the second training step.
+We also show the mean squared error between the original feature vectors and their noisy reconstructions, after JSCC autoencoder pretraining $T_2$.
 The results show that the differences between the models are marginal.
-Model D, which corresponds to the architecture presented in Fig. \ref{fig:autoencoder} and was used in the rest of the paper, performs slightly better than the others in terms of final retrieval performance.
+Model D, which corresponds to the architecture presented in Fig.~\ref{fig:autoencoder} and was used in the rest of the paper, performs slightly better than the others in terms of final retrieval performance.
 This model was selected also due to its low computational cost, as it consists of only 5 fully-connected layers in total.
-We also used PReLU as the activation for the model variant E, and observed that even though it achieves better MSE in the second training step, it fails to provide a good generalization capabilities in the final step, as it overfits to the data.
+We also used PReLU as the activation for the model variant D, and observed that even though it achieves better MSE in step $T_2$, it fails to provide a good generalization capabilities in the final step, as it overfits to the data.
+Please note that the model F, does not have the activation function, as the only layers in both the encoder, and the decoder are the last layers, therefore, as described above, the activation and BN are removed.